 How much practice should I do?

-While driving instructors have insurance cover for their students, you’ll still need learner driving insurance when you’re practicing with a parent, guardian or friend.
+- While driving instructors have insurance cover for their students, you’ll still need learner driving insurance when you’re practising with a parent, guardian or friend.
 Make sure that anyone who is supervising meets the following criteria:

 - They must be over 21